ceph/ceph/doc/cephfs/fs-volumes.rst

 only unprotected snapshots can be removed.
 This guarantees that a snapshot cannot be deleted when clones are pending (or in progress).

 .. note:: Cloning only synchronizes directories, regular files and symbolic links.
-Also, certain attributes such as
+Also, inode timestamps (access and
-          inode timestamps (for supported file types) and ownership (for symbolic links) are not synchronized.
+          modification times) are synchronized upto seconds granularity.

 .. _manila: https://github.com/openstack/manila
 .. _CSI: https://github.com/ceph/ceph-csi